Clifford Thornton: Teaching

-In 1968, music instructor Ken McIntyre recommended Thornton as a candidate for Assistant Professor in world music at Wesleyan University.
+In 1968, music instructor Ken McIntyre recommended Thornton as a candidate for assistant professor in world music at Wesleyan University.
 He was hired in 1969; this position gave him the security to travel to Africa and France.
 His tenure ran through 1975; during that period he brought many of his network of jazz musicians as Artists-in-Residence on campus, giving the academic world-music community more exposure to current American music.
 Among those artists were Sam Rivers, Jimmy Garrison, Ed Blackwell, and Marion Brown.
 He arranged performances at Wesleyan by Rashied Ali, Horace Silver, McCoy Tyner and many other jazz musicians.
-In addition, he included other artists from the world music program on his recordings, such as Milton Cardona, Abraham Konbena Adzenyah, Pandit Laxmi Ganesh Tewari, and Lakshminarayana Shankar), and introduced them to his fellow African-American performers.
+In addition, he included other artists from the world music program on his recordings, such as Milton Cardona, Abraham Kobena Adzenyah, Pandit Laxmi Ganesh Tewari, and Lakshminarayana Shankar), and introduced them to his fellow African-American performers.

 While at Wesleyan, he recorded the 1972 pastiché album Communications Network (side one with Sirone and Shankar, side two backing Jayne Cortez, and both engineered by Marzette Watts).
 He also began writing for the Gardens of Harlem album.

 Composing

 Thornton's earliest recordings as a composer and arranger are found on Marzette Watts's eponymous 1966 record.
 Most works recorded with his own name as leader were large-form compositions.
 He used as many as eight performers on the ten recordings, and their length runs from the eight-minute "Pan-African Festival" to the twenty-five-minute "Festivals and Funerals" on the album Communications Network (1972).
 He included shorter pieces by his collaborators on the albums, as well as his arrangements of traditional African pieces.
-The Gardens of Harlem (1974) was developed as a project of the Jazz Composer's Orchestra during 1972–'74, and was revised twice before the twenty-five-person recording was done in April 1974.
+The Gardens of Harlem (1974) was developed as a project of the Jazz Composer's Orchestra during 1972–1974, and was revised twice before the twenty-five-person recording was done in April 1974.
 It was released in 1975.

 About The Gardens of Harlem Clifford wrote: "The challenge of writing for and working with large, ensembles has always interested me.
 My first influences in this direction as a child were the big bands of Basie, Eckstine, Gillespie, Machito and Puente.
 Later, I had the good fortune of working with the orchestras of Sun Ra, Bill Dixon, Sam Rivers, Archie Shepp and the JCOA.
 The spiritual and psychological fulfillment resulting from re-establishing the relationship with the traditional ethos...serves chiefly as a balance between the inner-self and the environment.
 This is, in part, the role and function of music in traditional African societies and among peoples of primarily African derivation.
 In this connection, music is vital to both religious and secular life for the same reasons and is manifested in the same ways.
 It is the core and foundation, the language of both religious and philosophic thought."